 Top Tips

 - You do NOT have to press the silken tofu in this recipe.
-In fact, you probably can’t.
+In fact, you probably can’t as it will probably just break apart.

-- Pressing the tofu is often done when you want to squeeze out the moisture inside the tofu.
-This is usually done to firm or extra firm regular tofu.
-People often do this when they will eat the tofu such as in making this Marinated Tofu recipe.
+- Pressing the tofu is often done when you want to squeeze out the moisture inside the tofu, usually done to firm or extra firm regular tofu, such as in making this Marinated Tofu recipe.

 - If you find that your vegan mayo is too thick, add 1 Tablespoon of water at a time to thin it.